TrueCar, Inc. (NASDAQ:TRUE) Expected to Announce Earnings of -$0.03 Per Share

-Brokerages expect TrueCar, Inc. (NASDAQ:TRUE) to report earnings per share of ($0.03) for the current fiscal quarter, according to Zacks.
-Two analysts have provided estimates for TrueCar’s earnings, with the highest EPS estimate coming in at ($0.02) and the lowest estimate coming in at ($0.03).
-TrueCar posted earnings of ($0.01) per share in the same quarter last year, which indicates a negative year over year growth rate of 200%.
-The business is expected to issue its next quarterly earnings results after the market closes on Tuesday, February 22nd.
+Wall Street analysts expect that TrueCar, Inc. (NASDAQ:TRUE) will announce ($0.03) earnings per share for the current fiscal quarter, Zacks reports.
+Two analysts have issued estimates for TrueCar’s earnings.
+The highest EPS estimate is ($0.02) and the lowest is ($0.03).
+TrueCar reported earnings per share of ($0.01) during the same quarter last year, which would indicate a negative year over year growth rate of 200%.
+The company is scheduled to issue its next quarterly earnings report after the market closes on Tuesday, February 22nd.

-On average, analysts expect that TrueCar will report full-year earnings of ($0.08) per share for the current year, with EPS estimates ranging from ($0.09) to ($0.07).
-For the next year, analysts expect that the firm will post earnings of $0.00 per share.
-Zacks’ earnings per share calculations are a mean average based on a survey of analysts that follow TrueCar.
+On average, analysts expect that TrueCar will report full-year earnings of ($0.08) per share for the current fiscal year, with EPS estimates ranging from ($0.09) to ($0.07).
+For the next fiscal year, analysts forecast that the firm will report earnings of $0.00 per share.
+Zacks Investment Research’s EPS averages are an average based on a survey of research analysts that cover TrueCar.

-A number of equities research analysts have recently issued reports on TRUE shares.
-Zacks Investment Research cut TrueCar from a “hold” rating to a “sell” rating in a report on Tuesday, January 11th.
-BTIG Research cut TrueCar from a “buy” rating to a “neutral” rating in a report on Wednesday, October 27th.
-Northcoast Research began coverage on shares of TrueCar in a research report on Wednesday, February 2nd.
+Several research firms have commented on TRUE.
+BTIG Research lowered TrueCar from a “buy” rating to a “neutral” rating in a research report on Wednesday, October 27th.
+Zacks Investment Research downgraded TrueCar from a “hold” rating to a “sell” rating in a research note on Tuesday, January 11th.
+Northcoast Research assumed coverage on TrueCar in a research note on Wednesday, February 2nd.
 They issued a “neutral” rating for the company.
-Truist Financial dropped their price target on shares of TrueCar from $6.00 to $4.25 and set a “hold” rating for the company in a research report on Tuesday, December 28th.
-Finally, StockNews.com downgraded shares of TrueCar from a “buy” rating to a “hold” rating in a research report on Saturday, February 5th.
-One research analyst has rated the stock with a sell rating, six have assigned a hold rating and one has assigned a buy rating to the company.
-According to MarketBeat, the company presently has an average rating of “Hold” and an average price target of $5.60.
+StockNews.com downgraded TrueCar from a “buy” rating to a “hold” rating in a research report on Saturday, February 5th.
+Finally, Truist Financial decreased their price objective on TrueCar from $6.00 to $4.25 and set a “hold” rating for the company in a research note on Tuesday, December 28th.
+One equities research analyst has rated the stock with a sell rating, six have issued a hold rating and one has issued a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has an average rating of “Hold” and a consensus target price of $5.60.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Macquarie Group Ltd. acquired a new position in TrueCar during the third quarter valued at approximately $41,000.
-Allspring Global Investments Holdings LLC acquired a new position in TrueCar during the fourth quarter valued at approximately $43,000.
-Amalgamated Bank acquired a new position in TrueCar during the second quarter valued at approximately $78,000.
-Teacher Retirement System of Texas raised its position in TrueCar by 20.3% during the third quarter.
-Teacher Retirement System of Texas now owns 15,083 shares of the technology company’s stock valued at $63,000 after purchasing an additional 2,540 shares in the last quarter.
-Finally, Royce & Associates LP raised its position in TrueCar by 47.3% during the fourth quarter.
-Royce & Associates LP now owns 16,366 shares of the technology company’s stock valued at $56,000 after purchasing an additional 5,257 shares in the last quarter.
-Institutional investors and hedge funds own 90.35% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Deutsche Bank AG raised its position in shares of TrueCar by 81.7% during the 2nd quarter.
+Deutsche Bank AG now owns 119,920 shares of the technology company’s stock worth $678,000 after acquiring an additional 53,926 shares in the last quarter.
+Metropolitan Life Insurance Co NY raised its position in shares of TrueCar by 167,431.3% during the 2nd quarter.
+Metropolitan Life Insurance Co NY now owns 26,805 shares of the technology company’s stock worth $151,000 after acquiring an additional 26,789 shares in the last quarter.
+Tudor Investment Corp Et Al raised its position in shares of TrueCar by 152.4% during the 2nd quarter.
+Tudor Investment Corp Et Al now owns 156,523 shares of the technology company’s stock worth $884,000 after acquiring an additional 94,508 shares in the last quarter.
+Amalgamated Bank acquired a new position in TrueCar during the second quarter worth approximately $78,000.
+Finally, Dimensional Fund Advisors LP increased its position in TrueCar by 4.0% during the second quarter.
+Dimensional Fund Advisors LP now owns 2,829,060 shares of the technology company’s stock worth $15,984,000 after buying an additional 108,740 shares during the period.
+90.35% of the stock is currently owned by institutional investors and hedge funds.

 TrueCar, Inc engages in the operation of data-driven online platform which provides dealers and automakers with automobile information.
 It provides pricing transparency about what other people paid for their cars.
 The company products include Used Cars for Sale, Sell My Car, Local Pricing, and Lease a Car.